OlivierJM/scripts/README.md

 # commit
-The commit script does the basic git commands(add, commit and push) it takes in an argument of your commit message
+The commit script does the basic git commands(add, commit and push) it takes in an argument of your commit message Please don't forget to give it a commit message